danielbayerlein/tidesdk-template/README.md

 ## Installation

-1. Download TideSDK 1.3.1 beta and TideSDK Developer [website](http://www.tidesdk.org).
+1. Download TideSDK 1.3.1 beta and TideSDK Developer from the [website](http://www.tidesdk.org).

 2. Install the gems: